Layne is an animal lover who grew up in a household full of rescued critters. She is a registered veterinary technician.

 1. Dental Issues

 Canine dental hygiene is only now starting to surface as an important part of regular care for your dog.
-While it does take a little effort and training to get your dog onboard with regular teeth brushing, it’s a lot less expensive of a preventative than a dental cleaning which requires anesthesia and a veterinary hospital visit.
-While human mouths and domestic canine mouths host a similar count of bacteria ~600 species, there is one major difference between the two: humans brush their teeth regularly and dogs do not.
+While it does take a little effort and training to get your dog onboard with regular teeth brushing, it’s a less expensive preventative measure than a dental cleaning, which requires anesthesia and a veterinary hospital visit.
+While human mouths and domestic canine mouths host a similar count of bacteria (~600 species), there is one major difference between the two: humans brush their teeth regularly and dogs do not.
 That means a dog goes their entire life without a single dental cleaning.
 No wonder their breath stinks.

 Dogs are prone to gingivitis and other dental issues just as humans are.
 They experience gum disease, tooth decay, plaque buildup, gum irritation, gingival hyperplasia (excessive growth of skin tissue), and some even require tooth extractions due to tooth fractures and rotten teeth.
 You will know if your breath smells if your dog is a kisser.
 Smaller breeds, in particular, suffer from tooth overcrowding (Chihuahuas, Pomeranians, etc.) and often require extractions.
 While you might just think it’s bad breath, dental issues cause system issues and are hard on the heart and other major organs—this too, and your dog could be harboring a major chronic infection or even a dental abscess.

 Your vet should be looking at your dog’s teeth regularly upon examination and making the proper recommendations.
 Luckily, it’s never too late to start getting your dog used to having its teeth brushed.
 You will need a doggy toothbrush and vet-approved dog toothpaste (do not use human toothpaste as it contains dangerous chemicals).